maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 #### Variations:

-According to Lien, some computers accept `A` as a short form, but it is not clear whether this is on entry, in the fashion that `?` expands to `PRINT`, or a separate statement keyword.
-It is likely the former, as it would be difficult to know if something like `C=A(B)` is referring to the `ABS` function or a an array variable named `A`.
+According to Lien, some computers accept `A` as a short form, but fails to specify which ones.
+It is unlikely this is true, as it would be difficult to know if something like `C=A(B)` is referring to the `ABS` function or a an array variable named `A`.
+It is more likely he is referring to the way some systems allow you to enter abbreviations, so `A` expands to `ABS` in a similar to the way `?` expands to `PRINT`.
 RetroBASIC does not support this short form.

 <!-- TOC --><a name="adraexp"></a>
 ### `ADR`(*aexp*)